 4. Join the Transportation and Climate Initiative Program (TCI-P)

 For over a decade, Vermont has been a member of the Transportation and Climate Initiative, a regional collaboration of 13 Northeast and Mid-Atlantic states and the District of Columbia that seeks to improve the transportation system, develop the clean energy economy and equitably reduce carbon emissions from the transportation sector.
 The TCI jurisdictions are: Connecticut, Delaware, the District of Columbia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, Vermont, and Virginia.
 In December 2020, Massachusetts, Connecticut, Rhode Island, and the District of Columbia announced that they will be the first jurisdictions to launch the Transportation & Climate Initiative Program (TCI-P), a multi-state cap and invest, market-based program that reduces air pollution while investing $300 million per year in cleaner transportation choices and healthier communities.
 It is important to note that the TCI-Program (TCI-P) is different than the Transportation and Climate Initiative (TCI).
 The TCI-P is the program which resulted from the 10+ year collaboration among the 13 Northeast and Mid-Atlantic states and would be the mechanism that would – through the cap – reduce approximately 26% of transportation climate pollution across participating jurisdictions by 2032 and raise approximately $20 million in annual revenue for Vermont.
-Vermont’s participation in TCI-P – critically, paired with a complementary policy to drive strategic investments, foster a more equitable process and ensure greater equity outcomes – is an important tool to reduce transportation emissions and raise needed revenues to investment in actions detailed in this Light-Duty Vehicle Electrification Pathway and other important multi-modal transportation programs, as outlined below.
+Vermont’s participation in TCI-P – critically, paired with a complementary legislative policy action to drive strategic investments, foster a more equitable process and ensure greater equity outcomes – is an important tool to reduce transportation emissions and raise needed revenues to investment in actions detailed in this Light-Duty Vehicle Electrification Pathway.

+Federal infrastructure funds will soon become available to states for clean transportation investments.
+Rather than reducing the need for TCI-P, this federal spending will make TCI-P even more critical as a source of state or local matching funds (20% match required) for federal grant programs available through the Build Back Better Act.

 High (and consensus medium) Priority Actions